 Calculator cases, instrument cases, briefcases, purses, file folders, etc., are not permitted on candidates’ desks except during a Type X examination.
 If taken into the examination room, they must be left at the front or back of the room, as directed by the presiding examiner or the assistants.

 For Type C exams, candidates may prepare and use a single aid sheet for his or her personal use during the exam.
-This aid-sheet must be hand-written or typed on the original standard form, which will be provided by each examiner.
+This aid-sheet must be hand-written on the original standard form, which will be provided by each examiner.
 Students must print and sign their name in the places provided on the aid sheet.
 Both sides of the sheet may be used.